grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 ## Query

-Query enable you to reduce the data to just a specific dataset, so you aren't trying to visualize the entire thing.
-A query is an answer to a question you have about your system and operations.
-For example, if your company has an online presence, you might be interested in understanding how many customers are adding products to the shopping cart.
-To answer that question, you can write a query that  takes all of the access metrics for a shopping cart service, and aggregates them into how many users per second are accessing the service.
+Queries allow for the reduction of data to a specific dataset, providing a more manageable visualization.
+They help answer questions you have about system and operational processes.
+For instance, a company with an online store might want to determine the number of customers who add products to their shopping carts.
+This can be achieved through a query that aggregates access metrics for the shopping cart service, revealing the number of users accessing the service per second.

-It’s important to understand that data sources have their own unique query languages.
-Prometheus data sources may use [PromQL](/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/), logs may be queried with [LogQL](https://grafana.com/docs/loki/latest/logql/), and certain databases may use other languages like SQL.
-Each time you see a visualization in Grafana, it is backed by a query and an entire dashboard may use several different languages and types of query.
+When working with data sources, it is crucial to recognize that each one has its own distinct query language.
+For example, Prometheus data sources utilize [PromQL](/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/), while [LogQL](https://grafana.com/docs/loki/latest/logql/) is used for logs, and particular databases employ SQL.
+A query supports every visualization in Grafana, and a dashboard might feature a range of query languages and types.

 The following image shows the Query Editor associated with the Prometheus data source.
-The node_cpu_seconds_total query is written in PromQL and requests just one metric.
+The `node_cpu_seconds_total` query is written in PromQL and requests just one metric.

 {{< figure src="/media/docs/grafana/dashboards-overview/example-query.png" max-width="750px" caption="Example Query" >}}

-Queries are a very powerful way to express with precision the data that you want on a dashboard.
+Queries are a very powerful way to precisely express the data you want on a dashboard.

 ## Transforms